Gas, bloating, belching, reflux, constipation, and diarrhea

 Do you suffer from one or more of these gastrointestinal symptoms?
 If so, you may want to investigate if the culprit is small intestine bacterial overgrowth, which we call SIBO (see-bo).
 It is estimated that 16.8% of the United States population have SIBO, which is almost 1/5 of us!

 If you have irritable bowel syndrome (IBS), then you may be interested to know that 84% of people with IBS happen to also have SIBO.
 In these cases, testing for SIBO, and treating it if positive, can be a key part of healing from IBS.
-Unfortunately, GI specialists do not always operate on what is current in research, and they not always test for SIBO in cases of IBS.
+Unfortunately, GI specialists do not always test for SIBO in cases of IBS.

 SIBO can be simple and straightforward to identify and treat, and it can also be complex, stubborn and chronic.
 Each person has a unique presentation.